maciek1839/go-playground/INTERVIEW.md

   - [Reference](https://www.geeksforgeeks.org/scope-of-variables-in-go/)
 - Can you return multiple values from a function?
   - Yes.
 A Go function can return multiple values, each separated by commas in the return statement.
+- What is the difference between = and := in Go?
+  - Declaration: = is used for assignment to already declared variables, whereas := is used for declaring and initializing a new variable.
+Type Inference: With :=, Go automatically infers the variable's type based on the value assigned to it.
+[Reference](https://dev.classmethod.jp/articles/difference-between-and-in-golang/)
+- Can you declare variables of different types in a single line of GoLang code?
+  - Yes, you can declare variables of different types in a single line of GoLang code.
+  - `var x, y, z= 9.6, 10, “codingninjas”` [Reference](https://www.naukri.com/code360/library/golang-interview-questions)
+- Is it possible to change any particular character in a String of a GoLang program?
+  - It is impossible to change any particular character in a String of a GoLang program.
+This is because the strings are immutable data types.
+If you try to alter any specific character in a String, you will get a runtime error.
+[Reference](https://www.naukri.com/code360/library/golang-interview-questions)
+- How arrays in GoLang are different from other programming languages?
+  - In GoLang, the size of an array influences the type of Array, unlike other languages.
+For example, [5]int and [7]int are not identical arrays.
+  - You will get a copy of the array if you pass an array to a function.
+In other languages, you get a pointer to that array.
+[Reference](https://www.naukri.com/code360/library/golang-interview-questions)

 ## Intermediate questions

+- What makes Go so fast?
+  - The program utilizes a single-pass compiler that generates compiled binaries directly, bypassing the requirement for intermediary steps.
+The optimized compilation process reduces the compilation and execution time of Go programs, facilitating quick development and deployment.
+[Reference](https://vivasoftltd.com/why-is-golang-much-faster-than-most-other-programming-languages/)
+- Does Go support method overloading?
+  - No, Go doesn't have overloading.
+Overloading adds compiler complexity and will likely never be added.
+  - Your best bet is to use generics and type constraints that were added in Go 1.18 [Reference](https://stackoverflow.com/questions/6986944/does-the-go-language-have-function-method-overloading)
 - Explain the steps of testing with Golang.
   - Golang supports automated testing of packages with custom testing suites.
   - To create a new suite, create a file that ends with _test.go and includes a TestXxx function, where Xxx is replaced with the name of the feature you’re testing.
 For example, a function that tests login capabilities would be called TestLogin.